ox-it/mox-blog/content/flexible-masonry-in-css.rst

 See it live on `Mobile Oxford <http://new.m.ox.ac.uk>`__.

 Similar to the method shown by Radu's blog post we are also using CSS3 columns.
-However we use a different CSS declaration, we use ``column-width`` which specifies a width for the column and allows the browser to place as many columns as will fill the containing element.
+We're using a slightly different CSS declaration, rather than ``column-count`` (which specifies how many columns to render) we use ``column-width`` which specifies a width for the columns and allows the browser to place as many columns as will fill the containing element.
 Giving a ``min-width`` as a % to our ``inline-block``'s keeps the columns flexible and doesn't leave large amounts of whitespace between them.
 Additionally if the device doesn't have